 Outgoing and contemplative.
 Assertive and compassionate.
 Exuberant and disciplined.
 I think of myself as the fusion of opposites and as a synthesizer of disparate worlds.
 For the last decade, I have worked mostly within academia and fields peripheral to higher education.
 A scholar of performance, theatre history, and philosophy, I have helped to create an international organization of artists and intellectuals, published widely, presented at numerous international conferences, and cultivated a rigorous pedagogical practice.
 More recently, due in large part to the death of my father and my son, I have turned my attention more directly to poetry, esoteric philosophy, and the work of grieving.
 Receiving the Reiki Master attunement in September 2017 marks a milestone of my intuitive growth and enriches my study of the less-traditional fields of knowledge creation (in the academic sense) such as Tarot, Crystallology, and Ally Retrieval.
 My goal in this journey is to live openly within all domains simultaneously so as to reveal the finely woven connections that unite the many parts of our world.

 As a child, I felt a pull toward teaching and reading.
 From this, there emerged a deep love of learning that guided my formal education as I studied English Literature and Theatre in Pittsburgh, London, Edinburgh, & Minneapolis.
 A deep appreciation for travel unfurled as I moved from one program to the next, visiting nearby cities (in the US) and countries (in Europe).
 When visiting new places, I invariably found myself seeking out botanical gardens, nature sanctuaries, and parks.
 My transition away from academia -- where I was most recently writing about the environmental performances of Scottish arts group, NVA -- has been an organic process.
 Instead of researching organizations that help restore and strengthen social and environmental eco-systems, I now undertake this important work as a creative grief worker, educational consultant, and budding herbalist.
-I completed Reiki I training in 2015, earned my Permaculture Design Certification in 2016, and recently completed a training to facilitate Holding Space for Pregnancy Loss workshops.
-Additionally, I am completing a 1000-hr Herbal Immersion program (focused on Herbal Medicine).
+I completed Reiki I training in 2015, earned my Permaculture Design Certification in 2016, and recently completed a (55-hr) training to facilitate Holding Space for Pregnancy Loss workshops.
+Additionally, I completed a 1000-hr Herbal Immersion program (focused on Herbal Medicine) in 2019.
 This work is deeply informed by my greatest teachers, my sons, Finlay Emilio & Phalen Sage.

 "I learn by going where I have to go."